heidi-holappa/tira-labra-2022/documentation/weekly-report-6.md

   - Fast tests: these are now ran every time the application starts
   - Extended tests: tests for large files (size over 1MB).
 - Changed UI-layout, simplified compression/uncompression functionalities.
+- Created a new log-file for manually driven extended tests.
+Log-file is now an HTML-file and includes graphs and tables.

 ## What have I done this week?